lucandradeforte/lucandradeforte/README.md

 A software developer who is also passionate about user interface design.

 ### Technologies
-- Front-end Development with HTML, CSS, Javascript, React and NextJS.
+- Front-end Development with HTML, CSS, Javascript, Typescript, React and NextJS.
 - User Interface Design.
 - Web Design with Figma.